jlrickert/zet/docs/617/README.md

 - `Ingredient:` An ingredient to use in a recipe
 - `Issue:`: A problem.
 Typically, this will have some possible solutions to it detailed.
 - `Meeting:` A meeting that I had.
 Typically, this will have
 - `Overview:` A entry point for an idea.
-Typically, this is the top of a hierarchy of nodes
+Typically, this is the top of a hierarchy of nodes.
+Also known as a hub.
 - `Person:`: A note about a physical unique person
 - `Project:` A particular project that I am working on
 - `Recipe:` A cooking recipe